diode-docs/diode-docs/content/docs/can-i-have-more-than-one-account.md

 **Additional Resources:**

-* What Are Sub Accounts?
+* <a href="https://compendium360.docs.diode.io/docs/what-are-sub-accounts/" rel="nofollow">What Are Sub Accounts?</a>
 * <a href="https://compendium360.docs.diode.io/docs/account-setup/branded-login-page-setup/" rel="nofollow">Single Custom Branded Login Page for all Connected Accounts</a>